 What to Look For in Prenatal Vitamins

 The popularity of prenatal vitamins has increased significantly over the past few years as new studies have emerged showing how common the instance of nutrient deficiency is in pregnant women.
 Fertility specialists and doctors are recommending that patients take prenatal vitamins, but they do not always specify which brand to take.
 As the demand for prenatal vitamins has increased, so has the number of available offerings.
 When researching prenatal vitamins, it is important to ensure you find the best products to support your health and the health of your baby.
-Make sure the supplement you choose is backed by science, recommended by doctors, is independently tested, and contains the premium ingredients listed below:
+Make sure the supplement you choose is backed by science, recommended by doctors, is independently tested, and contains premium ingredients like the ones listed below:

 As previously mentioned, folic acid or folate is essential to the early development of your baby.
 Folate is a type of B vitamin that helps to combat neural birth defects.
-Research on how nutrients affect development has shown that folate is essential to fetal growth and organ development .
+Research on how nutrients affect development has shown that folate is essential to support fetal growth and organ development .
 Studies have also shown that women with high levels of folate experience higher live birth rates compared to women with lower folate levels .

 It is important to ensure adequate iron levels whether you are pregnant, trying to get pregnant or if you are just trying to stay healthy.
 Iron is required for hemoglobin and myoglobin production.
 Hemoglobin is the protein in red blood cells that carries oxygen throughout the body.
 Myoglobin is another protein and it is responsible for carrying and storing oxygen in the muscle cells.
 During pregnancy, the amount of blood in a woman’s body increases by 30-50%.
 When a woman is pregnant, she requires more iron to support the extra blood volume and to supply adequate levels of oxygen to the developing fetus.
 If the fetus does not receive adequate amounts of iron during pregnancy, it may be at a higher risk of being born undersized or prematurely.
-Supplementing iron during pregnancy can help to prevent anemia, a condition in which the blood has a low number of healthy red blood cells.

 Iodine is another mineral that many pregnant women in the U.S. lack appropriate levels of.
 Iodine deficiency is associated with congenital anomalies, decreased intelligence, and maternal and fetal hypothyroidism .
 Iodine is an essential element of thyroid hormones and it helps to control cell growth, repair damaged cells, and regulate a healthy metabolism.
 During pregnancy, iodine requirements are higher because of increased thyroid hormone production, increased renal iodine excretion, and fetal iodine requirements.
 During the early developmental stage, the fetus is dependent on the mother’s thyroid hormones for normal brain development.
-If thyroid production is affected by low iodine levels, then fetal brain development can be affected.
+If thyroid production is affected by low iodine levels, then fetal brain development may be affected.
 Research has shown that taking iodine supplements can help to combat iodine deficiency in pregnant women .

 Similar to Iodine and Choline, vitamin D deficiency is also fairly common in pregnant women.
 Vitamin D deficiency can be especially harmful to developing fetuses because babies receive vitamin D and calcium from their mothers during pregnancy.
 Vitamin D helps with calcium absorption and calcium strengthens baby’s bones and boosts their muscle, heart, and nerve development.
 If the mother is vitamin D deficient, her baby is at a higher risk of developing childhood rickets and other long-term health problems like type 1 diabetes .